Tokusatsu: Influence

 Kaiju and tokusatsu films, notably Warning from Space (1956), sparked Stanley Kubrick's interest in science fiction films and influenced 2001: A Space Odyssey (1968).
 According to his biographer John Baxter, despite their "clumsy model sequences, the films were often well-photographed in colour ... and their dismal dialogue was delivered in well-designed and well-lit sets."

 Steven Spielberg cited Godzilla as an inspiration for Jurassic Park (1993), specifically Godzilla, King of the Monsters!
 (1956), which he grew up watching.
 During its production, Spielberg described Godzilla as "the most masterful of all the dinosaur movies because it made you believe it was really happening."
 Godzilla also influenced the Spielberg film Jaws (1975).

 Japanese tokusatsu movies also influenced one of the first video games, Spacewar!
 (1961), inspiring its science fiction theme.
 According to the game's programmer Martin Graetz, "we would be off to one of Boston's seedier cinemas to view the latest trash from Toho" as Japanese studios "churned out a steady diet of cinematic junk food of which Rodan and Godzilla are only the best-known examples."

 Homage and parody

+In 1998, a Brazilian webcomic inspired by both Power Rangers and Super Sentai entitled Combo Rangers was published on the Internet, created by Japanese-Brazilian author Fábio Yabu.
+The webcomic's popularity allowed it to become a printed comic book until 2004 and having a reboot through Graphic Novels in the 2010s.

 In 2001, Buki X-1 Productions, a French fan-based production company, produced its own series, Jushi Sentai France Five (now called Shin Kenjushi France Five), a tribute to Toei's long running Super Sentai series.
 The low-budget television series Kaiju Big Battel directly parodies monster and Kyodai Hero films and series by immersing their own costumed characters in professional wrestling matches among cardboard buildings.
-In 2006, Mighty Moshin' Emo Rangers premiered on the internet as a Power Rangers spoof, but was quickly picked up by MTV UK for broadcast.
-In 2006, Insector Sun, a low-budget tribute to Kamen Rider was produced by Brazilian fans.
+In 2006, Mighty Moshin' Emo Rangers premiered on the Internet as a Power Rangers spoof, but was quickly picked up by MTV UK for broadcast.
+The popularity of tokusatsus in Brazil in the 90s provided many fans in the country who even tried to make indie series, the most notable being Insector Sun (a low-budget tribute to Kamen Rider) and TimerMan.

 Peyton Reed, the director of the Ant-Man films in the Marvel Cinematic Universe, said that Ant-Man's costume design was influenced by two tokusatsu superheroes, Ultraman and Inframan.

+In 2015, Brazilian indie game studio, Behold Studios, developed a Power Ranger and Super Sentai inspired game, Chroma Squad.

+Tokusatsu has also had a large influence on western animation.
+Artist Thomas Perkins has delved into work that makes reference to tokusatsu.
+This is most notable in the design of the character Way Big from Ben 10, who bears a striking resemblance to Ultraman.

+In March 2024, Oxford English Dictionary included the word Tokusatsu as a loanword along with others from Japanese culture.